Do we not see?

 while garden cats awaited them below, as though by right?

-Do we deride the blade of grass squashed mercilessly down
+Did we deride the blade of grass squashed mercilessly down

-by feet that trample on it?
+by feet that trampled on it?

-Does the blade cry, or sulk, or frown?
+Did the blade cry, or sulk, or frown?

 while others drop their petals, their blooming days all done?